HackYourFutureBelgium/Mentor-guide/getting-started.md

 # Getting started

+First please fill in your preferences for teaching (in the Preferences and Skills tab) [here](https://docs.google.com/spreadsheets/d/1bvagz2DZkV44Hb5a0eATC7tip34o_F496FKVzzmjQGU/edit?usp=sharing)

 ### Most crucial learning goals

 We want our students to be able to work in a tech company in Denmark.
 Technical skills are important, but just as much is an understanding of what the job of a web-developer looks like.
 Collaboration, teamwork, an inquisitive mindset and **asking tons of questions** are crucial "soft" learnings that we want to encourage _over and over_.
 Relating what you teach in class to your daily tasks at work is also _always_ super useful.